qusers/Q/single-hamiltonian-fep/04-convergence-rootcause-and-rbfe.md

   and a clash penalty (water leg) that multistate avoids by using clean ghosts.
   These are intrinsic to making a whole ligand partially present, not bugs, and not schedule-fixable.
 Single-topology removes both at the source.

+## 6. Linearizing the intra-Coulomb: valid, but does not converge (key finding)

+`single_h_linear_intra` divides the same-group intra-ligand Coulomb by its presence factor, recovering the linear (multistate energy-mixing) path.
+It is thermodynamically valid (endpoints bit-preserved) and removes the enthalpic
+barrier: unit test gives Q-Q el(on)/(off) = 2.000 at lambda=0.5, and a chained
+sweep flattens the mid-lambda Q-SUM from -179 (humped) to -288.

+But the free energy does NOT converge.
+The 21-window chained run gives BAR = 72.3 and MBAR = 70.6 (vs flag-off 30, true 53.7), with overlap still POOR (gaps 4-24 kT) and MBAR again hitting its iteration cap.
+The bias merely flipped from low (30) to high (72); convergence did not improve.

+The reason is the decisive one for the whole project: the convergence cost is not the q^2 *shape* of the barrier, it is that dual-topology single-H -- on ANY path -- ramps each WHOLE ligand's intra-Coulomb from full (-217 kcal) to zero.
+That is a ~217 kcal per-ligand perturbation, i.e. ~18 kT of work per Delta-lambda=0.05 window, regardless of linear vs quadratic scheduling.

+Multistate converges because it never ramps a whole ligand: it holds both ligands at FULL charge and reports the linear mix, so the per-window intra-Coulomb work is Delta-lambda * (U_B - U_A) = Delta-lambda * (-189 - (-217)) = Delta-lambda * (+28) -- the small congeneric *difference*, ~8x less work than the single-H whole-ligand ramp.
+That is the real source of multistate's good overlap.

+Single-topology gets the same advantage: the shared core (rdFMCS: 28 atoms / 20 heavy, vs 1 unique heavy on ejm_31 and 4 on ejm_47) stays intact and morphs A->B (a small congeneric difference, like multistate), while only the ~15 unique atoms ramp -- and those get the soft-core.
+So single-topology, not linearized dual-topology, is what delivers "multistate-quality convergence + load-bearing soft-core."
+The linearization experiment confirmed the q^2 enthalpy diagnosis and, by failing to converge, proved that flattening the enthalpy is not sufficient -- redirecting decisively to single-topology.